 Weather in Thailand can be really hot and sultry!
 Good thing is Thai weather is quite predictable.
 Here’s an easy guide to help you find the best time to visit Thailand:

 - Avoid Summers at all costs.
 It’s HOT, HOT, HOT!

 - Monsoons are okay but not recommended, unless you want to spend all day inside.

 - Oct-Feb is probably the best time to visit Thailand.
 New Year is crazy busy but crazy fun too, highly recommended if you are in mood for partying.

-Use booking.com though some of the Indian hotel booking sites do work but you always have to pay in advance.
-Also, the hotels/ hostels on Indian booking sites are rather too limited.
+On the downside you always have to pay in advance.
+Also, the hotels/ hostels on Indian booking sites have limited hotel listings.
 Indian hotel booking sites are only handy in the sense that you will pay in INR and thus save the exchange fee.

 Bangkok is pretty central to whole Thailand and the journeys are usually overnight on buses.
 Take flights only if you are traveling from end to end (North-South).